-We serve many communities located hundreds of kilometres from the main electrical grid over a vast geographic area in isolated diesel-powered generation for decades.
+We serve many communities located hundreds of kilometres from the main electrical grid over a vast geographic area in northern Alberta and Yukon.
+These regions have relied on isolated diesel-powered generation for decades.
 In 2017, we initiated a program to connect these communities to the grid, where possible.
 In communities where we were not able to connect to the grid, we developed unique options for each community to reduce diesel consumption.